Sixth Memphis police officer fired after death of Tyre Nichols

 Bodycam and surveillance video showed the 29-year-old Nichols being violently assaulted during a traffic stop on Jan.
 7. He died three days later from his injuries, on Jan.
 10.

-In a statement Monday, the department said Hemphill "has been under investigation as he participated in the initial traffic stop and the use of a TASER."
+In a statement Monday, the department said Hemphill was under investigation for his participation in the "initial traffic stop" of Nichols "and the use of a Taser."

+Lee Gerald, an attorney representing Hemphill, told CBS News Monday that his client "was the third officer at the initial [traffic] stop of Mr. Nichols" and "was never present at the second scene," where video footage showed police beating Nichols at a nearby intersection.
+The first of four tapes documenting the arrest was taken from Hemphill's body camera footage, according to Gerald.

 for more features.